Shahid718/Programming-Phase-field-in-Fortran/model_B/cahn_hilliard/README.md

 * gfortran vs intel for 256 x 256 simulation size
 * Optimization

-The first part describes the phase-field model.
-Next part presents the numerical simulation method i.e. finite difference.
-The third section demonstrates: How to implement the code, and what are the expected outputs?
-The following section explains the codes.
-Next is the comparison of two compilers and the final section shows how to optimize the code.
+The first part describes the phase-field model and then it presents the numerical simulation method i.e. finite difference.
+The third section demonstrates: How to implement the code, and what are the expected outputs.
+The following explains the codes and compares two compilers.
+The final section demonstrates code optimization.

 **Note:**
-This code is the Fortran version of the code published by S. Bulent Biner in the book **Programming Phase-field Modeling** as **fd_ch_v1.m**, **section 4.4 Case Study-I**.
-This code however uses **Dislin library** for the interactive display of the evolution of the microstructure.
+This is the Fortran version of [S. Bulent Biner](https://link.springer.com/book/10.1007/978-3-319-41196-5) **Programming Phase-field Modeling** **fd_ch_v1.m**, **section 4.4 Case Study-I**.
+It, however, uses **Dislin library** for the interactive display of the microstructure evolution.

-[This](https://link.springer.com/book/10.1007/978-3-319-41196-5) is the link to the book

 ![Output](images/book.PNG)